igapyon/oiyokan/README.md

 # Oiyokan

 Oiyokan is an OData v4 server (provider) SDK for RDB.
-You can use Oiyokan to turn RDBMS into read-only OData v4 services.
+You can use Oiyokan to turn RDBMS into OData v4 services.

 - Based on Apache Olingo.
 Build with Spring Boot, Java, h2.
-- Oiyokan uses JDBC to provide read-only OData v4 access to the RDB.
+- Oiyokan uses JDBC to provide OData v4 access to the RDB.
 - Source code at github, license : Apache License.

 ## Supported target RDBMS